jric/cracker/README.md

 ### Restart
- I should be able to stop the program and continue near where I left off in case I need to restart the computer, etc., before the target password is found.
-When the program is halted prematurely, it should write current progress to stderr or elsewhere that it can be used.
+ I should be able to stop the program and continue near where I left off in case I need to restart the computer, it crashes, or etc.  When the program is halted prematurely, it should write current progress to stderr or elsewhere.

+### Parallelism
+I could add multi-threading or cluster-computing to allow running the algorithm faster.